anjelammcgraw/Langchain-for-LLM-Application-Development/README.md

-# Langchain-for-LLM-Applications-Development
+# 🤖 Langchain for LLM Application Development

-Using LLMS for various use cases: Prompts, Parsers, Memories, Chains, Q&amp;A for data, &amp; Agents
+In this repo, we'll be working through expanding the use cases and capabilities of language models in application development using the LangChain framework.
+We'll use LLMS for various use cases: Prompts, Parsers, Memories, Chains, Q&A for data, & Agents

+### ⚙️The colab link to the code is found and (will also be included in this repo) [here.](https://colab.research.google.com/drive/1Gwaz3slF8Jx5zlkW5_RK3bD43kFchVSX?usp=sharing)

+# ⚙️The Build Process (Deliverables)

+### Build 🏗️

+* Models, Prompts and Parsers: calling LLMs, providing prompts and parsing the response
+* Memories for LLMs: memories to store conversations and manage limited context space
+* Chains: creating sequences of operations
+* Question Answering over Documents: apply LLMs to your proprietary data and use case requirements
+* Agents: explore the powerful emerging development of LLM as reasoning agents.